cucumber-attic/gherkin/CONTRIBUTING.md

 First off, fork the repository and create a branch for the new language.

-We recommend starting with a new `Makefile`, tweak it, run it and gradually add the missing pieces.
-Please follow the implementation as closely as possible to the other implementations.
-This will make it easier to maintain in the future.

 Create a new directory for the new language and copy the `Makefile` from one of the existing implementations.
 Now, modify the parts of the `Makefile` that generates the `Parser.x` file, referring to the `gherkin-x.razor` file you're